appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 **Problem #3: Solution A - setSession helper method**

-A new SDK helper method, called `setSession`, to set the session token of future requests.
+A new SDK helper method, called `setSession`, `setToken`, `setSecret`, or `setSessionSecret` to set the session token of future requests.

 ```js
 import { Client, Account } from "appwrite";